 Business and Premium Economy benefits

 An Air Canada eUpgrade can get you everything from a larger seat to access to the award-winning Maple Leaf Lounges.
-The luxurious trappings of Premium Economy and Business Class include:
+While not available for every flight, the luxurious trappings of Premium Economy and Business Class can include:

 - Ambient mood lighting and individual reading light